spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-datacenter-server.md

 ![Created personal token](<../../assets/screenshots/image (66).png>)

+### Saving the integration

-After doing all this you should have all fields filled in.
+Once you have your access token, enter it into Spacelift.
+At this point all the fields should be filled out:

 ![](<../../assets/screenshots/image (102).png>)

 After saving, you'll receive your webhook secret and endpoint:

 ![](<../../assets/screenshots/image (103).png>)

+### Configuring webhooks

 For each repository you want to use with Spacelift, you need to go into its **Repository settings -> Webhooks -> Create webhook**, and configure the webhooks accordingly, by activating the following events: